 Heading to Brixton, the best example of African Caribbean street art in London is a recent addition by Neequaye Dreph Dsane, the first mural from his ‘Migration’ series.
 On Pope’s Road, on a vast wall next to Brixton Village Market which houses many Caribbean shops, is a street art mural by Neequaye featuring Michael John an activist in the Brixton community originally from Grenada working tirelessly to ensure economic security for his new family.
 For his two decades of service to the Brixton community, Michael was presented with the Keys to Brixton Market by the council.

 Another African Caribbean street art in London mural I like in the Brixton area is the one on the shutters for Bush Man Kitchen a Caribbean kiosk since 1989.
 Specifically, it’s a mural of Bob Marley by local graffiti artist Dope.
 No, it’s not particularly the best, but this small Caribbean restaurant has sentimental memories as its the first I tried when I moved to London over a decade ago; and so love everything about it including the two street art murals.

-These are but a small selection of the creative and inspiring African Caribbean street art in London all beautifully photographed with the Samsung Galaxy S9+.
+These are but a small selection of the beautiful, creative and inspiring African Caribbean street art in London taken with the Samsung Galaxy S9+.
 Each has a story to tell so get out and start exploring but keep in mind that even the best street art murals are almost never permanent, so best to check out the artists’ website or Instagram accounts for their latest work.